We have private and shared facilities with an ensuite in each room.

-A current list of medications you are taking is also very useful to ensure these are prescribed during your stay.
+A current list of the medications you are taking is very useful to bring with you to ensure they are prescribed correctly for you.

 You are welcome to bring devices that will make your stay more comfortable, such as mobile phones, tablets, laptops, etc. To meet safety requirements, all electrical devices, including chargers, will be checked, tested and tagged by our maintenance team before they can be used.
 We suggest you bring in a short corded recharging device and Bluetooth earphones.

 Please bring in the following documents/paperwork (if applicable) for your admission: